chipsalliance/firrtl/spec/spec.md

 errors.

 The following example demonstrates the effect of invalidating a variety of circuit components with aggregate types.
-See section [5.7.1](#invalidate_algorithm) for details on the algorithm for determining what is invalidated.
+See [@sec:invalidate-algorithm] for details on the algorithm for determining what is invalidated.

 ``` firrtl
 module MyModule :